amirTwenty8/guestbuddy_api_functions/README.md

 ### Auth API

+- **createAccount** - `createAccount`: Callable function to create a new user account with Firebase Auth and Firestore data
 - **Verify Token** - `verifyToken`: Callable function that verifies a Firebase ID token
 - **Revoke User Sessions** - `revokeUserSessions`: Callable function that revokes all refresh tokens for a user (admin only)